 • 1 tsp vanilla extract*

-• (optional) Chocolate chips or chopped chocolate fondant.
+• (optional) Chocolate chips or chopped fondant chocolate.

-*If instead of condensed milk you want to make it only with sugar, eliminate the condensed milk and add 2 glasses of sugar yogurt.
-Look in notes at the end of the post, also to see how to make flavors, such as orange or lemon.
+*If instead of condensed milk you want to make it with only sugar, eliminate the condensed milk and add 2 glasses of sugar yogurt.
+Look in the notes at the end of the post, also to see how to make it with flavors, like orange or lemon.

 Preparation